-(ii) Sunday and Holiday with Pay Work

-- (1) On a Sunday, at the rate of double the employee's ordinary salary rate, such rate to continue until the employee is relieved from duty; - (2) On a Holiday with Pay, at the rate of double time and one-half, such rate to continue until the employee is relieved from duty; - (3) where a worker is required to work on a Holiday with Pay as herein prescribed and is granted time off in lieu thereof the above penalty rate does not apply.
+- (ii) Sunday and Holiday with Pay Work - (1) On a Sunday, at the rate of double the employee's ordinary salary rate, such rate to continue until the employee is relieved from duty; - (2) On a Holiday with Pay, at the rate of double time and one-half, such rate to continue until the employee is relieved from duty; - (3) where a worker is required to work on a Holiday with Pay as herein prescribed and is granted time off in lieu thereof the above penalty rate does not apply.

-7. TIME OFF IN LIEU OF PAYMENT FOR OVERTIME
+8. TIME OFF IN LIEU OF PAYMENT FOR OVERTIME

-- (a) An employee may elect, with the consent of the employer, to take time off in lieu (TOIL) of payment for overtime at a time or times agreed with the employer. - (b) Unless otherwise agreed, TOIL taken as time off during ordinary hours is to be taken at the ordinary time rate. - (c) TOIL not taken within 28 days is to be paid at the rate(s) the TOIL was accrued as overtime, as specified in subclause 6(j) and 6(k) of - of this Part, unless another time to take accrued TOIL is agreed between the employee and relevant manager and is satisfactorily documented.
+- (a) An employee may elect, with the consent of the employer, to take time off in lieu (TOIL) of payment for overtime at a time or times agreed with the employer. - (b) Unless otherwise agreed, TOIL taken as time off during ordinary hours is to be taken at the ordinary time rate. - (c) Unless otherwise agreed between the relevant manager and the employee and satisfactorily documented prior, TOIL not taken within 28 days will be paid out at the rate(s) the TOIL was accrued as overtime, as soon as reasonably practicable and whenever possible in the next full pay period. - (d) Any TOIL not taken at the time of cessation of employment is to be paid out to the employee at the rate(s) the TOIL was accrued as overtime.

-8. RECALL TO WORK
+9. RECALL TO WORK